 (Signature of Declarant) (Date)

-The Declarant signed or acknowledged signing this document in my presence and, based upon personal observation, appears to be emotionally and mentally competent to make this advance directive.
+The Declarant signed or acknowledged signing this docupon personal observation, appears to be emotionally this advance directive.

 (Signature of Witness) (Date)

 Telephone Number(s):

 (Signature of Witness) (Date)

 Telephone Number(s):

 (Note: Anyone selected as a health care agent in Part I may not be a witness.
 Also, at least one of the witnesses must be someone who will not knowingly inherit anything from the Declarant or otherwise knowingly gain a financial benefit from the Declarant's death.
-Maryland law does not require this document to be notarized.)
+Maryland law does not require this document to be notarized.